amarender1708/python/README.txt

 commit f3 new branch

-added this for rebase this is master
+removed the last rebase message added another line for conflict